-Recent performances include Colline in La bohème for his debut at the Opéra Comique of Paris, his first King Marke in Tristan und Isolde, Angelotti in Tosca and Ceprano in Rigoletto at the Longborough Festival, Don Alfonso in Così fan tutte in Würzburg, Biterolf in Tannhäuser and Brabantischer Edler in Lohengrin at the Wagner Festival Wels and several roles at the Staatstheater Darmstadt, where he joined the ensemble for the 2016/17 and 2017/18 seasons season, performing parts such as Daland in Der fliegende Holländer, Sparafucile in Rigoletto, Don Alfonso in Così fan tutte, Zuniga in Carmen and Biterolf in Tannhäuser.
+Upcoming and recent performances include Vierter brabantischer Edler in a new staging of Lohengrin at the Tiroler Festspiele in Erl, new productions of Salome and La Grande-Duchesse de Gérolstein at Oper Köln, a new staging of Ambroise Thomas' Hamlet at the Opéra Comique of Paris and Vincent D'Indy's Fervaal at the Festival de Radio France Occitanie in Montpellier, Colline in La bohème for his debut at the Opéra Comique, his first Marke in Tristan und Isolde, Angelotti in Tosca and Ceprano in Rigoletto at the Longborough Festival, Don Alfonso in Così fan tutte in Würzburg, Biterolf in Tannhäuser and Brabantischer Edler in Lohengrin at the Wagner Festival Wels and several roles at the Staatstheater Darmstadt, where he joined the ensemble for the 2016/17 and 2017/18 seasons season, performing parts such as Daland in Der fliegende Holländer, Sparafucile in Rigoletto, Don Alfonso in Così fan tutte, Zuniga in Carmen and Biterolf in Tannhäuser.

 Other career highlights include his 2009 debut at the Vienna Musikverein with the creation of an oratorio by G. Track: Abraham und Isaac, singing the part of Abraham, Mozart’s Requiem and C minor Mass at the Vienna Karlskirche and Haydn’s Sieben letzte Worte at the Vienna Stephansdom; Handel’s Giulio Cesare with the Progetto Semiserio in Vienna, Rossini's Il Signor Bruschino at the Schärding Festival, Tosca in Valencia and Gijón as well as Madama Butterfly at the Wetzlar Summer Festival.